MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-log-changes.md

 ---
-title: Logging Changes in Dynamics 365 for Financials | Microsoft Docs
+title: Track User Activity in a Change Log| Microsoft Docs
-description: Log changes made by users.
+Description: You can activate a user log so that you have a history of any changes made to data in tracked tables.
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials